Coulomb branch algebras via symplectic cohomology: Floer theory over a family, pull-back and push-forward

 To run the transversality argument, we need to avoid solutions $(\tau,u)$ such that $\tau$ is non-constant but $u$ is $s$-independent with respect to the parallel transport map along $\tau$ induced by $\nabla$.
 These solutions are ruled out exactly by the fourth bullet of Definition \ref{d:eqgen}.

-To run the argument for compactness, first note that when $\vdim \mathcal{M}(\vec{x}_0,\vec{x}_1) \le 1$, then by genericity, we can assume that $u(s,t)$ misses all $J_{s,t}$-holomorphic spheres for all $(s,t) \in \mathbb{R} \times S^1$ and $u \in \mathcal{M}(\vec{x}_0,\vec{x}_1)$ because the the image of the evaluation map of a $1$-pointed $J_{s,t}$-holomorphic sphere is of real codimension $4$.
-In particular, we can avoid sphere bubblings.
+To run the argument for compactness, first note that when $\vdim \mathcal{M}(\vec{x}_0,\vec{x}_1) \le 1$, then by genericity, we can assume that $u(s,t)$ misses all $J_{s,t}$-holomorphic spheres for all $(s,t) \in \mathbb{R} \times S^1$ and $u \in \mathcal{M}(\vec{x}_0,\vec{x}_1)$ because the image of the evaluation map of a $1$-pointed $J_{s,t}$-holomorphic sphere is of real codimension $4$.\footnote{For each $J_{s,t}$, the moduli space of $1$-poined $J_{s,t}$-holomorphic spheres in the class $A$ has virtual dimension $2(n-3)+c_1(A)+2=2n-4$.} In particular, we can avoid sphere bubblings.
 It remains to show that we have a $C^0$ a priori estimate and a uniform geometric energy bound of solutions $(\tau,u)$.
 The $C^0$ a priori estimate for $u$ is proved in \cite[Theorem C.11]{Ritter}.
 More precisely, the fact that $H$ is a cylindrical Hamiltonian implies that conditions (2) and (3) in \cite[Theorem C.11]{Ritter} are satisfied (cf. \cite[Theorem C.6]{Ritter}).
 The condition that $(H_z,J_z)$ becomes independent of $s$ for large $|s|$ follows from the second bullet of Definition \ref{d:eqgen}.
 The condition $\partial_s H_z \le 0$ in \cite[Theorem C.11]{Ritter} translates to $\partial_s H_{\tau(s)} \le 0$ in our setting, which is not necessarily true on the nose because there is a constant term $H_{\tau(s)}$.
 But the Floer equation does not depend on the constant term in $H_{\tau(s)}$ so the Theorem remains valid as long as $\partial_s \bfs_{H_{\tau(s)}} \le 0$, which is precisely the third bullet of Definition \ref{d:eqgen}.

 To obtain the uniform geometric energy bound on $u$, we suppose that $u$ lies over a given gradient trajectory $\tau$ and trivialize $P$ along this trajectory.
-We can then apply the standard energy estimate to give an upper bound to the geometric energy in terms of the topological energy and the Hamiltonian $H$.
-This energy estimate may vary as we vary $\tau$, but the moduli of gradient trajectories can be compactified by including broken trajectories and so this gives a uniform upper bound for the geometric energy of $u$. \end{proof}
+We can then apply the standard energy estimate to give an upper bound to the geometric energy of $u^{triv}$ in terms of the topological energy of $u^{triv}$ (i.e. $E(\tau,u)$) and the Hamiltonian $H$. \end{proof}